Amis-gp/course-BlackAffiliate-2.0-blackhat/public/lessons/lesson-4-3.md

 So, when setting up targeting, we choose only geo and gender.
 Well, and you can slightly reduce the age, for example, instead of the standard 18-65+ put 25-52.
 It is desirable that the age range should not be less than 20 years between the upper and lower boundaries.

- ## 2.Seasonal Offers and Holidays.
+ ## 2. Seasonal Offers and Holidays.

 A lot of people want to get on FB and sell trending items for the holidays.